bomonike/bomonike.github.io/learn-chinese.md

 1. Type entire base Pinyin words such as "nihao" for "hello" (你好, nǐ hǎo) without tone accent marks, then press spacebar to enter.
 REMEMBER: Do NOT type the tone accent marks.

-   PROTIP: Use the "Option Key" Method (Fastest for Touch Typists) - the traditional Mac method where you do not have to hold the keys down at the same time; it's a two-step process.
+   PROTIP: Use the "Option Key" Method (Fastest for Touch Typists and the traditional Mac method where you do not have to hold the keys down at the same time: a two-step process:
    Press a quick combination to "set" the accent, and then type the letter (a,e,i,o,u).

    Simply hold down the base letter (with or without pressing shift for upper case) until a small menu with accent options appears (e.g., 1: è, 2: é, 3: ê, 4: ë).
 Click the accent you want, or press the corresponding number key (e.g., press 2 for é).